pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

     kubectl get crd tidbclusters.pingcap.com
     ```

-2. Get the `values.yaml` file of the `tidb-operator` chart for the new version of TiDB Operator.
+2. Get the `values.yaml` file of the `tidb-operator` chart for the new TiDB Operator version.

     {{< copyable "shell-regular" >}}